httpie/cli/docs/README.md

 In the example above, the `search[type]` is an instruction for creating an object called `search`, and setting the `type` field of it to the given value (`"id"`).

-Also note that, just as the regular syntax, you can use the `:=` operator to directly pass raw JSON values (e.g numbers in the case above).
+Also note that, just as the regular syntax, you can use the `:=` operator to directly pass raw JSON values (e.g, numbers in the case above).

 ```json
 {